aditya059/MTP_Code/README.md

             a. $ gcc QueryEnc.c paillier.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp -lpaillier
             b. $ ./a.out
         vi. kNN computation by CS and result return
             a. $ gcc kNNComp.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp
             b. $ ./a.out

+        The final result (indices of k nearest neighbor in DB) is present in "TopK.txt" file

+## To run IBM's Design
+    1. $ cd MTP_Code
+    2. $ cd IBM_Work_On_Zhus_Paper
+    3. Run the following commands in this order:
+        i.
+To generate random (synthetic) Database
+            a. $ gcc gen_rand_database.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp
+            b. $ ./a.out
+        ii.
+Generation of Keys by DO for encrypting database
+            a. $ gcc KeyGen.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp
+            b. $ ./a.out
+        iii.Generate M inverse using python
+            a. python3 genInvM.py
+        iv.
+Generate W inverse using python
+            a. python3 genInvW.py
+        v.
+Encrypting DataBase by Data Owner
+            a. $ gcc DBEnc.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp
+            b. $ ./a.out
+        vi.
+Query encryption by QU and encryption by DO and again decryption by QU
+            a. $ gcc QueryEnc.c paillier.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp -lpaillier
+            b. $ ./a.out
+        vii.kNN computation by CS and result return
+            a. $ gcc kNNComp.c -o a.out -L/usr/local/lib/ -I/usr/local/include/ -lgmp
+            b. $ ./a.out